Java development India

 - Annotation: A key/value pair that holds arbitrary non-identifying metadata for retrieval API by tools, libraries etc… This information may be human readable format, it may be structured, or unstructured, and it may include characters which are not allowed in labels.
 Efficient filtering by annotation value is not supported.

-Kubernetes are development on top of Docker, so we need to install Docker to run Kubernetes.
+Kubernetes and Java development in India on top of Docker, so we need to install Docker to run Kubernetes.

 - Windows: we can download InstallDocker.msi (https://download.docker.com/win/stable/InstallDocker.msi) and we can install msi file, by default it will create VM.
 We can run Docker Quick Start Terminal.
 We can verify the docker installation by running docker –version command.